bmurrtech/IT_research/sentinelone.md

 - 1-click automated remediation capabilities
 - Custom, real-time detections
 - Quickly run scripts on one or multiple endpoints
-- __SentinelOne Storyline Active Response (STAR)™__ cloud-based automated hunting, detection, and response engine
+- __SentinelOne Storyline Active Response (STAR)__ cloud-based automated hunting, detection, and response engine

 __Flexible, Efficient IT and Security__
 - __Singularity XDR is a native and open platform__.
 Customers can utilize Singularity XDR as their security platform and enable 1-click integrations with their existing security portfolio